HARMONYREN-EOD/website/pages/get-involved.md

 ---

 # Get Involved

-There are multiple ways to get involved with us.
+HARMONY連 thrives on collaboration.
+There are multiple ways to contribute—choose your role and reach out via [Contact Us](/contact-us) to start your journey with us.
-Once you have chosen a role, please reach out via [Contact Us](/contact-us) for further guidance.

 ---

-## Become an Debater
+## Become a Debater
+Open to anyone passionate about research and innovation.

-Anyone can observe and submit reviews by obtaining a keypair from [**所ID**](https://github.com/kai5041/shoid).
+Debaters can read, discuss, and submit theses by generating a keypair using [**所ID**](https://github.com/kai5041/shoid).

+Contribute your ideas, engage in debates, and help shape the collective’s knowledge base—without legal obligations.

 ---

-## Become a Core Member
+## Become an Operator

-Anyone interested in becoming an official member of **HARMONY連** can reach out to {{ kai_placeholder }} via [Contact Us](/contact-us).
+Operators are official, income-generating members of HARMONY連, empowered to take on legal responsibilities.

-If your involvement generates income, a legally binding agreement is required, as all members operate as independent contractors.
+Joining requires a legally binding agreement signed with an **eIDAS-compliant electronic signature**, as all members act as independent contractors.
-This agreement must be signed with an **eIDAS-compliant electronic signature**.

-**Note**: For legal reasons, we currently accept legally contracted members residing in Italy only.
-We plan to expand internationally in the future with the support of [**所ID**](https://github.com/kai5041/shoid).
+If you’re ready to step into a formal role, contact {{ kai_placeholder }} via [**Contact Us**](/contact-us).

+> **Note:** Currently, only residents of Italy can become legally contracted members.
+International expansion is planned with support from [**所ID**](https://github.com/kai5041/shoid).

 ---

 ## Become a Proxy
+Represent your organization within HARMONY連.

-Looking to partner with **HARMONY連** as an organization?
-You can choose one of your workers as a proxy or delegate a member of HARMONY連 to represent your legal entity.
+Proxies may either assign one of your staff or delegate a HARMONY連 member to act on your behalf.

-Proxies hold the same rights and responsibilities as **Core Members**, allowing your organization to actively participate in our initiatives.
+Proxies enjoy the same rights and responsibilities as **Operators**, enabling your organization to actively participate in initiatives and contribute to collective innovation.